-The size and shape of the lots is deemed to be appropriate for the re-development of the former school and the construction of 1 new apartment building as shown on the proposed site plan.
-The lot has an area of approximately 2 ac.
-The configuration of the lot allows for the orderly siting of buildings, servicing, amenities, parking areas and ingress/egress points.
+The size and shape of the lots is deemed to be appropriate for the development of the subject lands for the construction of 1 new apartment building as shown on the proposed site plan.
+The lot have an area of approximately 1.06 ha.
+The configuration of the lot allows for the orderly siting of the building, servicing, amenities, parking areas and ingress/egress points.